 MCD

 OUTCOME COMPONENT SCHOOL PLAN

 Outcome 2 Special Education Program Description The SJS: Global Issues Academy is committed to developing students who are ready and able to advocate on their own behalf and on behalf of their communities.
-Students will take an active role in the development, management, and promotion of their education by 1) utilizing the skills learned in LAUSD's IMPACT, a management, and promotion of their education by 1) utilizing the skills learned in LAUSD's IMPACT, a nationally-recognized model for successful partnerships between community health organizations, healthcare providers and public schools, providing support for pregnant and parenting teens, students impacted by family issues, students with drug or alcohol problems, or who are struggling with sexual identity issues, or other emotional issues; 2) the use of the Structured Learning Center to help students with disabilities who are struggling academically; 3) inclusion and mainstreaming models.
+Students will take an active role in the development, management, and promotion of their education by 1) utilizing the skills learned in LAUSD's IMPACT, a nationally-recognized model for successful partnerships between community health organizations, healthcare providers and public schools, providing support for pregnant and parenting teens, students impacted by family issues, students with drug or alcohol problems, or who are struggling with sexual identity issues, or other emotional issues; 2) the use of the Structured Learning Center to help students with disabilities who are struggling academically; 3) inclusion and mainstreaming models.
 Each student with an IEP will take an active role in creating yearly goals and advancing from his or her present levels of performance by collaborating with teachers in the collection of multiple assessments and the writing process for the IEP.
-IEP meetings with student-led, with facilitation and guidance from IEP team members.
+IEP meetings will be student-led, with facilitation and guidance from IEP team members.
 Welligent will be used to develop, present, and monitor student IEPs and services.
 The mandates of Article XII will be used to develop, using the guidelines set forth by the District Validation Review audits.
-(Source: Special Teaching for Special Children .
-Ed.
-Lewis, A. & Norwich B. Open University Press, UK.
-2005)
+(Source: Special Teaching for Special Childron Ed.
+Jouro Childron Childro